 George Galloway and Adam Garrie share their thoughts leading up to the 9th of May.

 Philippine Reform: Here’s Why Parliamentary Systems Breed Less Corruptions Than Presidential Systems

-Transparency International has released this year’s Corruption Perceptions Index which ranks the nations of the world by widely held perceptions regarding corruption in the public sector.
+Transparency International has released the 2018 Corruption Perceptions Index which ranks the nations of the world by widely held perceptions regarding corruption in the public sector.
 Of note is the fact that the top ten nations and beyond all have parliamentary political systems while the bottom ten and beyond each […]

-On this week’s episode of The History Boys, George Galloway and Adam Garrie talk about Venezuela’s past, present and future.
+On this episode of The History Boys, George Galloway and Adam Garrie talk all about popular music.